-Usually the ceiling joists are part of the actually trussed roof frame so they are already very strong and never really require any added support if the new storage floor system being added is designed to distribute the weight evenly.
+Usually the ceiling joists are part of the actual trussed roof frame, so they are already very strong and never really require any added support if the new storage floor system being added is designed to distribute the weight evenly.

-The new metal cross beam (sub-frame) runs opposite to the existing joists so this allow the new storage floor to distribute the storage weight more evenly and solving the problem of tall insulation getting in the way.
-Three jobs in one;
+The new metal cross beam (sub-frame) runs opposite to the existing joists, so this allows the new storage floor to distribute the storage weight more evenly and solves the problem of tall insulation getting in the way.
+Three jobs in one:

 1. Adds better storage weight distribution

-2. Raised the storage level above the insulation
+2. Raises the storage level above the insulation

-3. Create extra storage where you could normally have it
+3. Creates extra storage where you couldn't normally have it

-Being on average 2” thicker and slightly wider than is predecessor in the Victoria era this instantly give the ceiling joist more support to handle modern style loft boarding solutions like the LoftZone StoreFloor system.
+Being on average 2” thicker and slightly wider than it's predecessor in the Victorian era, this instantly gives the ceiling joists more support to handle modern style loft boarding solutions like the LoftZone StoreFloor system.

-Normally as we did with the Victorian house we only use the central area in this case this would be the highest parts down the centre of the loft known as the apex of the roof.
-Using the eaves can be done but this restricts access and the pitch of the roof is lower which also cuts down on the storage height, so you must consider if it is worth using these area.
+Normally, as we did with the Victorian house, we only use the central area.
+In this case, this would be the highest parts down the centre of the loft known as the apex of the roof.
+Using the eaves can be done, but this restricts access and the pitch of the roof is lower, which also cuts down on the storage height, so you must consider if it is worth using these areas.

 So how much weight can a new loft take?

-It can handle a fair bit of weight as a rule if you cannot lift it to the loft then that one item is too heavy so you need to split it up in to different boxes.
+It can handle a fair bit of weight.
+But as a rule, if you can't lift it to the loft then that one item is too heavy, so you need to split it up in to different boxes.

 So what do you need to create a loft storage area?

-The differences between a new house and an older house can change things slightly but as a pointer an older house may need a loft hatch if it doesnt hinged and fold down, it will need to be changed, and it has to be big enough to get you, a ladder and things through.
+The differences between a new house and an older house can change things slightly, but as a pointer, an older house may need a loft hatch if it doesn't hinge and fold down.
+It will need to be changed otherwise, and it has to be big enough to get you, a ladder and your things through.